 The idea of ‘life space’ is that an individual’s behavior, at any time, is manifested only within the coexisting factors of the current “life space” or “psychological field”.

-and from one’s many external environments of which we are open
+and from one’s many external environments when we are open

 to their influence.

-So a life space is the ‘space’ witin us that holds the combination of all the factors
+So a life space is the ‘space’ within us that holds the combination of all the factors

 that influences a person’s behavior at any time.